rapid7/metasploit-framework/Contributing-to-Metasploit.md

 Also, please take a peek at our guides on using git and our acceptance guidelines for new modules in case you're not familiar with them: https://github.com/rapid7/metasploit-framework/wiki

 If you get stuck, try to explain your specific problem as best you can on our [Freenode IRC](https://freenode.net/) channel, #metasploit (joining requires a registered nick).
 Someone should be able to lend a hand.
 Apparently, some of those people never sleep.
-Alternatively, we have the [metasploit-hackers](https://lists.sourceforge.net/lists/listinfo/metasploit-hackers) mailing list if that's more your speed.

 ## Thank you